 And lest you think he completely re-conned the series, Mancini loads the film with a lot of Easter eggs and surprises, as well as a couple of welcome returns.

 1) Child’s Play 2 (1990)

-Like a TV series that finds its centre after a difficult pilot, Child’s Play 2 managed to expand on the original and more fully capture the spirit that the first film was going for.
+Like a TV series that finds its center after a difficult pilot, Child’s Play 2 managed to expand on the original and more fully capture the spirit that the first film was going for.
 Alex Vincent returned as Andy Barclay, and Brad Dourif was again the man behind Chucky, but everything else here was new and improved as both the stakes and the action got bigger.
 In other words, Chucky found his voice.

 Even though it was the 90s at this point, the 80s theme of cold, heartless capitalism hovers in the background of this movie.
 The evil Play Pal toy company wants the bad publicity to go away, so they rebuild the possessed Good Guy doll to test it for defects.
 They find none, so all’s well, right?
 Andy, meanwhile, is in care because his mom won’t shut up about the evil doll that tried to kill her and her son; the police got the memo though, and to them there’s no such thing as an evil doll.
 But just when Andy thinks he’s safe, said evil doll finds him again, and no one will believe him that this “Good Guy” has the soul of a depraved killer named Chucky within it.